-As such you need an electric guitar worthy of your skill and prowess.
-It’s time to cast aside that starter guitar and move up to a better grade of instrument!
-You have a lot of work ahead of you with this guitar thing, and you need the right tool for the job.
+You need an electric guitar worthy of your skill and prowess.
+It’s time to cast aside that starter guitar and move up to a better grade of instrument.
+You have a lot of work ahead of you, and you need the right tool for the job.

 But here’s the tough part: I’m guessing you don’t have a lot of cash to drop on new gear.
-That’s okay, because there are some awesome electric guitars for intermediate players out there on the market today.
+That’s okay because there are some outstanding electric guitars for intermediate players out there on the market today.

 So, let’s get on with it.
 Here is my list of the top electric guitars for intermediate players.

-But the biggest upgrade between the basic Standard and the PlusTop PRO is the pickups.
-Epiphone ProBuckers are a huge leap ahead of the old Alnico Classic pickups when it comes to character and clarity, and they even have a coil tap feature.
-I have been very impressed by their sound, and in my opinion these pickups more than anything else have shortened the distance between Epiphone and big-brother Gibson.
+The pickups are Epiphone ProBuckers.
+They are a huge leap ahead of the old Alnico Classic pickups when it comes to character and clarity, and they even have a coil tap feature.
+I have been very impressed by their sound, and in my opinion, these pickups more than anything else have shortened the distance between Epiphone and big-brother Gibson.

 Hardware and electronics have seen improvements across the board on Epiphone guitars as well, and today more than ever the Epiphone Les Paul is a guitar you shouldn’t hesitate to take to a gig.

-The Epiphone Les Paul PlusTop PRO gets my vote as the #1 electric guitar for intermediate players, but there is another legendary instrument you should consider.
+Along with the Fender Player Stratocaster, the Epiphone Les Paul Standard gets my vote as the #1 electric guitar for intermediate players.

 The SE Standard 24 features a mahogany body and set mahogany neck with a 24-fret rosewood fingerboard.
 The pickups are PRS-designed humbuckers controlled via a 3-way switch and one each volume and tone control.
 Hardware includes a PRS-designed tremolo and locking tuners.